Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Wattle Range recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Wattle Range has seen approximately 16 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, 81 homes were approved, with an additional 5 approved so far in FY26.
-On average, 2.5 people moved to the area per new home constructed over these years, indicating healthy demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, 81 homes were approved, with a further 6 approved in FY-26 so far.
+On average, 2.5 people moved to the area per new home constructed over these years, indicating robust demand that supports property values.

 New homes are being built at an average expected construction cost of $271,000.
-This financial year has seen $2.3 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to the rest of South Australia, Wattle Range has similar development levels per person, contributing to market stability aligned with regional patterns.
+This financial year, $2.3 million in commercial approvals have been registered, reflecting the area's residential nature.
+Compared to Rest of SA, Wattle Range has similar development levels per person, contributing to market stability aligned with regional trends.

-All new construction consists of detached dwellings, maintaining the area's traditional low-density character focused on family homes.
-With approximately 295 people per dwelling approval, there is room for growth.
-Population forecasts indicate Wattle Range will gain 50 residents by 2041.
-Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+All new constructions have been detached dwellings, maintaining the area's traditional low-density character focused on family homes.
+The location currently has approximately 295 people per dwelling approval, suggesting room for growth.
+According to AreaSearch's latest quarterly estimate, Wattle Range is forecasted to gain 50 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers while potentially facilitating growth that exceeds current forecasts.

 Frequently Asked Questions - Development